Digital Marketing 101: Content is king

 3.3.
 Guest posting

 This aspect works in two ways.
-On the one hand, you can invite other individuals to write a guest article for your website or to record a joint video.
+On the one hand, you can invite other individuals to create content and write a guest article for your website or to record a joint video.
 This will help share some of your audiences for mutual benefit.
-On the other hand, you could also post your content on other platforms to promote your brand.
+On the other hand, you could also post your digital content on other platforms to promote your brand.
 Make sure you familiarize yourself with the guest author guidelines before you start writing for someone else, and there may often be a price involved for such promotion.
 If the platform is popular among your target audiences, it may be worth the investment.

 3.4.
 Mailing lists

-Set up email notifications for your audience and encourage users to sign up.
+Set up email notifications for your target audience and encourage users to sign up.
 Make them feel special, e.g. by offering premium content or special subscriber-only discounts.
 Many people check their inbox multiple times a day, making this channel still one of the best ways of staying in touch with your audience.

 3.5.
 News and “timeless” content

-It is usually a good idea to mix latest news with “evergreen” content.
+It is usually a good idea to mix latest news stories with “evergreen” content.
 The first type shows you are up-to-date with the latest trends in the industry, while the latter is valuable for a long period of time and may only need minor updates to stay relevant.

 3.6.
 Analytics, SEO, keywords and SEM

 Search Engine Marketing, Search Engine Optimization and the skillful use of analytics are the three critical aspects of any content marketing strategy.
 The topic is so broad we are preparing a different blog article to cover 3.6 alone.
 Make sure you follow our blog for updates.
 You will find useful information on keyword research and how to better perform on search engine results pages.
 You don’t want to miss it.